CKalitin/ckalitin.github.io/_posts/2025-07-09-fsgp-team-insights.md

 We also have no centralized place to find all previous competition images and we found FSGP 2024 pictures after one member seemingly randomly stumbled upon them in a Microsoft Sharepoint folder.
 This would also be useful to include in a centralized competition reflection wiki page.

-More fun Antoine Lapointe quotes:
+More fun (and insightful) Antoine Lapointe quotes:
+(Imagine these in a Quebec accent for maximum effect)

-“How do you make sure your team knows how to build a good car for the next generation.”
+“How do you make sure your team knows how to build a good car for the next generation?”
 ”Take notes.
 Take notes.”

 “Keep the Wikipedia in shape.”